6G-SANDBOX/ocf_provider_gw/README.md

 ### Prerequisites

-To use AEF_GW, you need:
+To use PROVIDER_GW, you need:
 1. A registered user account in the CAPIF instance.
    - Contact your CAPIF administrator to obtain the necessary credentials (CAPIF username and password).
 2. The following software dependencies: